Engin-Boot/get-started/look-forward.md

 ### Don't

 - Don't copy someone else's work.
 Always contribute.
 - Don't do it all in the last moment.
-Take the first run quickly.
+Hustle the first run.

 ### The comment is on the code